A Lightweight 3D Anomaly Detection Method with Rotationally Invariant Features: Experiments

 Our method involves two adjustable parameters: the number of groups $G$ and the number of points $K$ within each group.
 When varying the value of $G$ from 64 to 512, the performance of our method increased greatly.
 Its P-AUROC, O-AUROC, P-AUPRO, and O-AUPRO were improved by 17.52\%, 9.33\%, 15.71\%, and 8.25\%, respectively.
 The explanation for this is that, as the number of groups grows, the number of features used to characterise each sample also increases, allowing for a more detailed description of the point cloud structure.
 When varying the value of $K$ from 64 to 512, the P-AUROC, O-AUROC, P-AUPRO, and O-AUPRO of our method improved by 5.27\%, 7.66\%, 9.31\%, and 6.92\%, respectively.
 This performance improvement can be attributed to the fact that, as the number of points in each group increases, the local information hidden within the points is further exploited, enabling a more comprehensive understanding of the regional structure and its surrounding context within the point cloud.
 While the setting of $G=512$ and $K=512$ achieved a balance between computational efficiency and detection precision.

-Our CTF-Net has only 4.1M parameters, much less than other methods such as PointMLP (12.6M), and memory consumption is only 26\% on an RTX3090.
-In addition, our method achieved an FPS of 0.33, outperforming other methods such as Reg3D-AD (FPS of 0.13).
+{Our CTF-Net contains only 4.1M parameters, significantly fewer than existing alternatives such as PointMLP (12.6M), and requires only 6.2 GB of GPU memory on an RTX3090, which is approximately 0.9 GB less than memory-bank–based methods such as Reg3D-AD (7.1 GB).
+In addition, our approach achieved an inference speed of 0.33 FPS, outperforming methods like Reg3D-AD, which reports only 0.13 FPS.}

-The complexity of environments and equipment instability may result in scanned point clouds containing noise in real-world scenarios.
-To evaluate the performance of our model with noise, we conducted comparative experiments on point clouds with different standard Gaussian noises under one-shot conditions.
-For the fairness comparison, all pre-training was performed on ModelNet40~\cite{sun2022modelnet40}.
-The results for Gaussian noise with a standard deviation of 0.002 and 0.003 are shown in Tables~\ref{os1} and \ref{os2}, respectively.
-It is observed that the performance decreases only slightly as the standard deviation of the noise increases, and is more noise-resistant compared to other approaches, showing better anomaly detection performance(P-AUROC at standard deviations of 0.02 and 0.03 was 9.8\% and 4.8\% higher than the baseline model Reg3D-AD~\cite{Liu2023real3d}, respectively).
-This may be attributed to the ability of rotationally invariant features to capture features more robustly under noisy conditions.
-These empirical results demonstrate the robustness of our method in detecting anomalies from noisy point clouds.